 The city’s extravagant fountains, golden domes and towering modern buildings appear strangely incongruous in this desert setting.
 Highlights on our visit include a trip to the National Museum and Kipchak Mosque.
-Stay overnight in Oguzkent Sofitel hotel (or similar).
+Stay overnight in the luxury five-star Yyldyz Hotel (or similar).

 The Golden Eagle makes a brief scheduled stop at Ichoguz, where we have the option to leave the train and make a short journey to Darvaza’s famous burning gas crater, a spectacular sight best seen at night.
 Located in the middle of the Kara Kum desert where the area is rich in natural gas, the 70 metre-wide crater is known by the locals as the ‘Door to Hell’ and has been burning for over 40 years.
 A unique experience that is not to be missed.

 Our train travels towards Urgench, from where we transfer to the ancient city of Khiva, founded 2,500 years ago.
 As one of the Silk Road’s most important trading posts and now a World Heritage Site, it lies at the crossroads of the routes between Mongolia, Russia, China and Persia.
 A truly magnificent sight to behold, it rises out of the desert to reveal a wealth of impressive architecture.
 Stepping back in time, we discover its impressive mosques, bazaars and minarets within Khiva’s ancient walls.